Nasdanika/architecture/README.md

 #### Maven plugins

-{ackage documentation generation and solution instantiation logic can be packaged into [Maven plugins](https://maven.apache.org/guides/plugin/guide-java-plugin-development.html).
+Package documentation generation and solution instantiation logic can be packaged into [Maven plugins](https://maven.apache.org/guides/plugin/guide-java-plugin-development.html).

+#### CLI tools

+You may also make generators and instantiators available as CLI tools, e.g. using [picocli](https://picocli.info/).

 #### Helper services